CONFERENCE TRACKS NBM2025

 • Track chairs:Maya Hoveskog, Halmstad University (Sweden), Laura Michelini, LUMSA University of Rome (Italy), Magnus Holmén, Halmstad University (Sweden), Lauri Paavola, University of Eastern Finland (Finland); Luís Irgang Dos Santos, Halmstad University (Sweden)

-This track explores and explains the relation between innovation, AI-related technologies, data-driven business models and ecosystems with sustainability.
-This track intends to analyze and conceptualize theoretically and empirically the emergence and structure of both firms’ and ecosystems’ value propositions for sustainability.
-The track focuses on, but is not limited to, the interplay between products and services vs data-driven business models and ecosystems; digitization, digitalization and digital transformation of business models; the development and use of big data and machine learning, the use of generative AI for innovation and decision-making, data acquisition strategies and new business models; the role of digital platforms for business model innovation; methods for developing data-driven business models and ecosystems.
+This track theoretically and empirically analyzes and conceptualizes the emergence and structure of both firms’ and ecosystems’ value propositions for sustainability.
+The track focuses on, but is not limited to, the interplay between products and services vs data-driven business models and ecosystems; digitization, digitalization, and digital transformation of business models; the development and use of big data and machine learning, the use of generative AI for innovation and decision-making, data acquisition strategies and new business models; the role of digital platforms for business model innovation; methods for developing data-driven business models and ecosystems.
 A particular focus is placed on AI for data-driven business models for sustainable transformation.

 More details on this track